canonical/certification-docs/Self-Test_Guide.rst

    changing the IP address to the ``iperf3`` Target system's high-speed interface and setting the ``-n`` option to the number of ``iperf3`` instances you want to run.
-The ``network`` test in Checkbox defaults to using one instance for every 10Gbps of network throughput being tested, so you'll need at least ``-n 4`` to test a 40Gbps NIC and ``-n 10`` to test a 100Gbps NIC.
+The ``network`` test in Checkbox defaults to using one instance for every 10 Gbps of network throughput being tested, so you'll need at least ``-n 4`` to test a 40 Gbps NIC and ``-n 10`` to test a 100 Gbps NIC.
 You may find you'll need another value, though, as described shortly.
 If in doubt, run more ``iperf3`` instances than you think you'll need; the cost of running too many instances is very low.
    You can configure ``iperf3`` to start automatically by editing a startup